GlareDB/glaredb.github.io/docs/releases/2023-december.md

 ## Lance Support

-**Available in**: [GlareDB@v0.7.1], [GlareDB Cloud] GlareDB now offers support for Lance.
+**Available in**: [GlareDB@v0.7.1], [GlareDB Cloud]

+GlareDB now offers support for [Lance].

-Lance is a Modern columnar data format for ML and LLMs.
-Read more about Lance [here](https://lancedb.github.io/lance/).
+[Lance] is a Modern columnar data format for ML and LLMs.

 ```sql
 SELECT * FROM lance_scan('path/to/file.lance');